JeydoJeydo/ShouldIGoSailing/README.md

 # Should I Go Sailing?

-A programm which sends emails when the conditions are perfect for sailing.
+A programm which sends emails when the conditions are perfect for sailing based on data from [Windfinder](www.windfinder.com)

 ## Params: